moliver28/research-handbook/content/handbook/support/workflows/data_handling.md

 The standards themselves are important to be familiar with, but for Support generally:
  * Be aware of the data classification standard for any data you're working with
  * NEVER move data to a system with a lower classification.
- * Think through confidentiality levels and the SAFE framework when working in public: even though a system may be cleared for RED data (for example, GitLab.com) you might still expose that data by posting it in a public project, or forgetting that an issue is public.
+ * Think through confidentiality levels and the SAFE framework when working in public.
+For example, GitLab.com may be cleared for RED data, but you might still expose that data by posting it in a public project, or forgetting that an Issue is public.

 #### Examples